ranazaeem-1/ETL-Data-Visualization-App/README.md

 ### 1️⃣ Upload Your Data

 Drag and drop any CSV file onto the upload zone, or click to browse.
-DataWeave supports files up to 100MB.

-### 2️⃣ Explore Your Data
+### 2️⃣ Clean & Transform

-Switch to the **Data** tab to:
+Use the sidebar tools to:
+- Handle missing values
+- Remove duplicates
-- View your data in an interactive, paginated table
+- Convert data types
-- Search across all columns
-- Sort by clicking column headers
-- See newly generated columns highlighted in green
+- Create calculated columns
+- Apply transformations (log, normalize, etc.)

+### 3️⃣ Explore & Analyze

-- View column statistics in the side panel
+- View data in the interactive table with sorting and filtering
+- Use **Auto Insights** to discover patterns and anomalies
+- Ask questions using **Natural Language** queries
+- See correlations with the **Correlation Heatmap**

-### 3️⃣ Visualize with Dashboard
+### 4️⃣ Visualize

 Switch to the **Dashboard** tab to:
-- See auto-generated charts based on your data
+- View auto-generated charts
-- Add custom charts using the "Add Chart" button
-- Remove charts by hovering and clicking the X
-- Choose from Bar, Line, Area, Pie, Scatter, and Histogram types
+- Add custom charts (Bar, Line, Pie, Scatter, Treemap, Dual-Axis)
+- Create geographic maps for location data
+- Save and load dashboard configurations

-### 4️⃣ Export Your Work
+### 5️⃣ Export

-- **CSV Export**: Download your transformed data with new columns
+- **CSV/Excel Export**: Download transformed data
-- **Screenshot**: Capture your dashboard (or use browser screenshot tools)

----

-## 🎨 UI Features

-- 🌌 **Animated Mesh Gradient** background
-- 💎 **Glassmorphism** cards and panels
-- ✨ **Glow Effects** on interactive elements
-- 🎭 **Smooth Animations** with staggered reveals
-- 📊 **Gradient-filled Charts** with custom color palettes
-- 🌙 **Dark Theme First** design philosophy
+- **PDF Report**: Generate comprehensive data profiling report
+- **Save Dashboard**: Persist chart configurations for later

 ---